 Your skin's a good indicator of your leg and foot health.
-Keeping your skin in good condition can also help soothe or prevent some legs conditions.
+Keeping your skin in good condition can also help soothe or prevent some leg conditions.

-- Moisturise your legs with an unscented moisturiser every day. - Check your skin for breaks, cracks and swelling. - If broken areas are not healing or you notice any changes in the colour or texture of your skin, visit your GP surgery for advice.
+- Moisturise your legs with an unscented moisturiser every day. - Check your skin for breaks, cracks and swelling. - If broken areas are not healing or you notice any changes in the colour or texture of your skin, visit your local health services for advice.